-In fiscal 2011, we continued to release aspects of our Amdocs CES (Customer Experience Systems) 8 portfolio.
-We are planning additional releases of Amdocs CES 8 throughout 2012.
-We dedicated significant efforts and resources to the integration among CES 8 portfolio including deeper integration between our charging and billing, customer relationship management, ordering and foundation applications.
+Throughout fiscal 2011 and fiscal 2012, we continued to release aspects of our CES 8 portfolio.
+We dedicated significant efforts and resources to the integration among the components of the CES 8 portfolio, including deeper integration between our charging and billing, customer relationship management, ordering and foundation applications.
 The CES 8 portfolio was designed to enable our customers to support new business models, devices and partnerships by centralizing common assets, such as customer, network and product data.
 Our portfolio of pre-integrated software products was built to span the entire customer lifecycle across BSS and OSS to align their business processes around the end customer.
 Our products are designed to allow modular expansion as a service provider evolves, ensuring rapid, low-cost, reduced-risk implementations.
 In addition, Amdocs focuses on offering business solutions that leverage functionality from across the CES portfolio combined with services and industry knowledge.
 These business solutions address larger business problems and provide greater value to our customers.

-Our next major product portfolio release will address additional challenges and opportunities of the connected world by delivering enhanced functionality to enable our customers to implement more cost-effective innovative solutions relating to network monetization and enhanced customer experience.
+During fiscal 2012, we also devoted research and development resources to Amdocs CES 9, our next major product portfolio release.
+CES 9 will address additional challenges and opportunities of the connected world by delivering enhanced functionality to enable our customers to implement more cost-effective innovative solutions relating to network monetization and enhanced customer experience in the assisted and unassisted channels.
 For software development, Amdocs uses Agile, a software development methodology based on iterative and incremental development where requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.

-The majority of our research and development expenditures is directed at our customer experience systems, and the remainder is directed at directory solutions.
+A substantial majority of our research and development expenditures is directed at our customer experience systems, and the remainder is directed at advertising and media directory systems offerings.
 We believe that our research and development efforts are a key element of our strategy and are essential to our success.
 However, an increase or a decrease in our total revenue would not necessarily result in a proportional increase or decrease in the levels of our research and development expenditures, which could affect our operating margin.